 There has been at least one class action over Roundup's labeling (including allegations that language about health risks is misleading), but class members weren't claiming any health problems or other injuries in that lawsuit.

 It's important to note that a $10.9 billion settlement agreement is on the table in the Roundup MDL, and part of the deal would set aside a big chunk of money for a class action by consumers who have used Roundup and may develop health problems in the future.

 The parties in the big MDL collection of consolidated Roundup lawsuits reached a $10.9 billion settlement agreement in June 2020.
 Most of the money covers 95% of MDL cases already set for trial, with $1.25 billion set aside to cover future plaintiffs who could have illness-related lawsuits against Bayer/Monsanto in years to come.

-But, as of late September 2020, Judge Chhabria (who is overseeing the MDL) has expressed a number of concerns over the agreement, how it might apply to future cases, and the propriety of using a proposed "class science panel" to decide issues that are typically resolved via the court process, including:
+But, in September 2020, Judge Chhabria (who is overseeing the MDL) expressed a number of concerns over the agreement, how it might apply to future cases, and the propriety of using a proposed "class science panel" to decide issues that are typically resolved via the court process, including:

 The class science panel's determinations would be binding on any class action created under the terms of the settlement agreement, meaning that if the panel finds that glyphosate causes cancer, Bayer/Monsanto would be barred from disputing that finding.
 It's not clear how the money would be divided up under the proposed $10.9 billion agreement, but sources told The New York Times that, depending on the strength of a given case, claimants can expect to receive anywhere from $5,000 to $250,000 each under the terms of the settlement.